xaverkapeller/ModularAdapter/README.md

-# ModularAdapter

-The `RecyclerView.Adapter` that makes your life simple!

  - **Improves your architecture**: The modular nature of the `ModularAdapter` allows splitting up your `Adapters` into a few very small and simple components making it easy for your to create beautiful lists.
  - **Simple to use, almost no boilerplate**: Creating an `Adapter` for a `RecyclerView` has never been this simple.
 Just a few lines of code and picking an appropriate `ItemManager` implementation is all you need to do.
  - **Takes care of the heavy lifting**: By introducing `ItemManager` components the `ModularAdapter` allows you to accomplish complex behaviors in your `RecyclerView` with just a few lines of code.
- - **Extremely lightweight**: `ModularAdapter` is not a huge library with functionality you are never going to need.
+ - **Extremely lightweight**: `ModularAdapter` is not a huge library with tons of functionality you are never going to need.
 The footprint of this library is tiny and you only need to include exactly the functionality you are going to need into your project.

 [![Build Status](https://travis-ci.org/Wrdlbrnft/ModularAdapter.svg?branch=master)](https://travis-ci.org/Wrdlbrnft/ModularAdapter)
 [![BCH compliance](https://bettercodehub.com/edge/badge/Wrdlbrnft/ModularAdapter)](https://bettercodehub.com/)

-You can visit the project homepage [**here**](https://wrdlbrnft.github.io/ModularAdapter/).

 # How do I add it to my project?